 On our arrival downtown we were dropped off close to the Steamboat Natchez www.steamboatnatchez.com .
 This was the last shuttle of the day and we would have to make our way back by taxi costing $28.
 The German couple suggested that if we were in agreement we could meet up and share the cab back which we agreed to and arranged to meet up at 21:00.

 We had a look around the French Quarter including Bourbon Street.
-The area was similar to Memphis and Nashville with lots of souvenir shops, neon signs, restaurants and noisy bars, some with live music, in one of them Gay Elvis was singing ‘Wear my ring around your neck’, another bar had a rough looking young girl dancing on the bar with a few male customers drinking heavily in the hope that she’d look better by the end of the night, cruel and sexist but good for bar sales.
+The area was similar to Memphis and Nashville with lots of souvenir shops, neon signs, restaurants and noisy bars, some with live music, in one of them Gay Elvis was singing something like ‘Can I Put Your Ring Around My Neck’, another bar had a rough looking young girl dancing on the bar with a few male customers drinking heavily in the hope that she’d look better by the end of the night, cruel and sexist but good for bar sales.

 We’d had enough by just after 20:00 and decided to make our way back to the quayside in case the German couple arrived back early.
 As luck would have it they were there and waiting when we arrived at 20:30.
 We hailed a cab and managed to get a ride back for the agreed $28 sharing the cost.
 Although we’d taken the stills and video cameras we hadn’t taken one picture down there, which speaks volumes of our opinion of the place.
 After entering the RV I swear I could still smell the French Quarter on my clothes.